EZ-Robotics/EZ-Site/projects/2023-11-22-adaptive-pid/index.md

 ## About
 When a robot is moving it generates momentum.
 PID is extremely consistent when the momentum of the system is constant.

 When tuning constants for moving, I always notice that after ~2' of movement the robot is extremely consistent.
-In the closer distances the constants aren't quite right, because the momentum is different to when it's going full speed.
+In the closer distances, the constants aren't quite right, because the momentum is different from when it's going full speed.
 This is an even larger problem with turns, as the robot never reaches a constant momentum.

 A solution I want to avoid is tuning PID constants for multiple turn amounts and interpolating between them.
 I haven't tested this, but I'm extremely confident this would be the best solution.
-I do not like how much time this takes to setup and tune for each new robot.
+I do not like how much time this takes to set up and tune for each new robot.
 My goal is to find a lazier solution that gets almost all of the way there.

 ## EZ-Templates Implemented Solution
 I had this problem when I was a competitor, and my solution was to:
 - not run turns as fast as I could, at ~70% power
-- slow down the robot within some band of target
+- slow down the robot within some band of the target

-This allowed me to have 1 tuned constant and the robot would slow down early for larger movements making everything more similar then without this.
+This allowed me to have 1 tuned constant and the robot would slow down early for larger movements making everything more similar than without this.
 It isn't a perfect solution though, it has all of the same problems as not having it but less.

 ## Detecting When Speed Drops
-The first thing I tried was to find 2 parameters.
-What was the max power being sent to the motors and for how long.
-I'd keep track of all of this during the turn, and when the power started to go down I recognize that as my stopping point.
+The first thing I tried was to find 2 parameters: what was the max power being sent to the motors and for how long?
+I'd keep track of all of this during the turn, and when the power started to go down I recognized that as my stopping point.
 Now I have these two numbers and I use them to modify all of my PID constants.

 This would sometimes look promising but overall it felt like I needed to tune how much pull/push the two parameters gave to the PID constants for different distances, which defeats the purpose of what I'm trying to do.
-(video here)
 ```cpp
 void time_full_speed() {
   default_constants();